Senior Gear Editor

 Cons: Material is a bit stiff (especially in the arms/shoulders)

-Arc’teryx’s Rush ski jacket was one of the most expensive options we tested, and while that is definitely not our favorite feature in a ski jacket, this jacket sure does pack a punch.
+The Arc’teryx Rush ski jacket is one of the most expensive options we tested, and while that is definitely not our favorite feature in a ski jacket, this jacket sure does pack a punch.
 It’s currently impossible to make a jacket that is stretchy, lightweight, breathable, durable, and provides storm-ready protection — you’re going to have to make some sacrifices somewhere.
 Arc’teryx’s Rush jacket hits every single one except for stretch and breathability.

 Due to the bomber GORE-TEX material, stretch and breathability take a hit, while lightweight storm-readiness and durability prevail.
 The shoulders and arms are made of a fairly stiff material that adds durability while preserving lightness, and while the rest of the jacket isn’t quite as stiff, it’s not stretchy, either.
-Pockets are sufficient, neither a pro nor a con, with three exterior pockets (that are designed with backpacks in mind) and two interior pockets (one dump pocket and one zippered media pocket).
+Pockets are sufficient, neither a pro nor a con, with three exterior pockets (designed with backpacks in mind) and two interior pockets (one dump pocket and one zippered media pocket).
+For those who prioritize low weight and durability over features and stretch, this is a worthy ski jacket, capable of plenty of resort use thanks to the durability, as well as time in the backcountry.

 Best Ski Jackets Comparison Table